 Encouraging Bible Verses and a Video

-These two Bible verses are a wonderful source of comfort:
+These two Bible verses have been a treasured source of comfort for me:

 Why are you downcast my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God (Psalms 42:5).